tikismoke/domogik-pi2-sd-image/README.md

 # Domogik-pi2-sd-image from DEVELOP branch

 For now you need at least a 4go sd card.
 The image could work on a 2go but has not been test for that.
-Don't forget for now it is just a proof of concept.
-It hasn't been test for long running period.
+Don't forget for now it is just a proof of concept, it hasn't been test for long running period.

 Almost all plugins are install with this version in dev branch.

 Based on last Raspbian-jessie-lite (2016-05-10)

-SSH enable by default
+SSH enable by default & dhcp enable
-Dhcp enable

 ##First boot after burning the card: